GraceAHall/janis-translate-examples/galaxy/workflows/rnaseq_reads_to_counts/tutorial.md

 The `--from` specifies the workflow language of the source file(s), and `--to` specifies the destination we want to translate to.

+In our case, we want to translate Galaxy -> Nextflo. <br>
+Our source Galaxy file is wherever you downloaded the `.ga` to, or alternatively at `source/rna-seq-reads-to-counts.ga` relative to this document.

 <br>

-**Run Janis Translate**

-In our case, we want to translate CWL -> Nextflow, and our source CWL file is located at `source/subworkflows/align_sort_markdup.cwl` relative to this document.

 *using pip*

-To translate `align_sort_markdup.cwl` to nextflow, we can write the following in a shell:
+To translate `rna-seq-reads-to-counts.ga` to nextflow, we can write the following in a shell:
 ```
-janis translate --from cwl --to nextflow ./source/subworkflows/align_sort_markdup.cwl
+janis translate --from galaxy --to nextflow source/rna-seq-reads-to-counts.ga
 ```

 *using docker (linux bash)*

 If the janis translate docker container is being used, we can write the following:
 ```
-docker run -v $(pwd):/home janis translate --from cwl --to nextflow ./source/subworkflows/align_sort_markdup.cwl
+docker run -v $(pwd):/home janis translate --from galaxy --to nextflow source/rna-seq-reads-to-counts.ga
 ```

 <br>